lichen14/TOWER/README.md

-# Synergizing Generative and Contrastive Learning for Self-Supervised Pre-Training in Medical Image Analysis
+# A Knowledge-based Learning Framework for Self-supervised Pre-training Towards Enhanced Recognition of Medical Images
-We are the first to explore the low diversity of contrastive learning in medical image analysis and improve it by generative proxy tasks.
+We are the first to explore the low diversity of contrastive learning in medical image analysis and improve it by restorative proxy tasks.

 We propose a self-supervised pre-training framework that improves the slow convergence of contrastive learning by synergizing generative and contrastive learning.